BitcoinDesign/Guide/guide/getting-started/software.md

 # Software overview

-There are countless use cases for financial tools, so there are almost as many application solutions per use case.
-Bitcoin’s global functionality adds complexity that may require adapting your application to foreign languages, cultures, and legal frameworks.
+The unique history and architecture of Bitcoin has resulted in a few distinct categories of software, with each one serving a distinct purpose.
 Provided below is an overview of standard and specialized application categories.

 ## Command-line interfaces (CLI)